CultivateHQ/ukstaffhandbook/pages/conferences-and-training/index.md

 Company mandated training does not count towards the employee's budget.

+#### Speaking

 If an employee is chosen to speak at an event, that the company deems to be relevant to its interests, then the time and budget cost will not be deducted from the employee's allowance.
-This may still be subject to timing approval, and there may be a cap on budget.
+This may still be subject to approval on timing and cost.

 #### Other

-If an employee can make a compelling case for attendance at an event but have already spent their budget, then it may be extended to cover that event.
+If an employee can make a compelling case for attendance at an event but have already spent their budget, or the cost is larger than the budget, then it may be extended to cover that event.